FOR NEW MAJORS

 This is another professional practice to start right away.
 You might have a folder for each class, but it's also a good idea to start a "Portfolio" folder that collects work by type (Photoshop projects, News Releases, Video projects, Page Layout projects, etc.).
 This way, you won't have to dig around in class folders to find your work.

 You're on your way!
 If you need help, reach out to an advisor or the Advising Office.
 If you're unable to find a solution there, consult with your program director or chair.
-Best of luck!
+Best wishes!
 We're here for you.